QuKunLab/APEC/README.md

 Use the following codes to cluster cells by APEC algorithm:

     clustering.build_accesson('$project', ngroup=600)
-    clustering.cluster_byAccesson('$project', nc=0, norm='zscore')
+    clustering.cluster_byAccesson('$project', nc=0, norm='probability')
     plot.plot_tsne('$project', rs=0)
     plot.correlation('$project', cell_label='notes', clip=[0,1])

 input parameters:

     ngroup:   Number of accessons, default=600.
-    nc:       Number of cell clusters, set it to 0 if users want to predict cluster number by Louvain algorithm, default=0.
+    nc:       Number of cell clusters, set it to 0 if users want to predict it with APEC, default=0.
-    norm:     Normalization method for accesson matrix, can be 'zscore' or 'probability', default='zscore'.
+    norm:     Normalization method for accesson matrix, can be 'zscore' or 'probability', default='probability'.
     rs:             The random_seed parameter for tSNE, default=0.
     cell_label:     Color labels for cells, can be 'notes' or 'cluster', default='notes'.
                     If cell_label='cluster', it will use clustering result of clustering.cluster_byAccesson().